ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 - Set ``SERVOx_FUNCTION`` (where "x" is the flight controller's output channel connected to the ignition or starter) to ``RCINy`` (where "y" is the transmitter channel).
 For example set :ref:`SERVO8_FUNCTION <SERVO8_FUNCTION>` = 59/"RCIN9" to allow the transmitter's channel 9 to control the flight controller Output 8

-Be sure to check the engine's behaviour when the transmitter is turned off to simulate what will happen during an RC failsafe.
+Be sure to check the engine's behavior when the transmitter is turned off to simulate what will happen during an RC failsafe.
 [/site]

 [site wiki="plane"]